jrhawley/bio-jtools-rs/README.md

 Extract and print metadata about an HTS file.
 For FASTQs, this includes number of bases, number of records, and all the instruments the records come from.

+### filter

+Filter reads in an HTS file by their qname.

 ### jaccard

 Calculate the Jaccard index for each pair in a set of BED files.